IrisQin17/NLP-Language-Corrector/README.md

 “Checker” is to detect the suspicious phrase and sentences and difference value through comparing the difference between suspicious phrases and corresponding similar phrases in template.

-Excluded minimum requirements, there are some other possible features we can add into this project: Graphical User Interface Suggest reasonable corrections to suspicious phrases Crawl social media posts.
-Allow human assessment of suspicious samples and non-trivially feed them back into the system.
-Extend to a language in which none of the team members have fluency.
+Excluded minimum requirements, there are some other possible features we can add into this project:
+- Graphical User Interface for the input and result.
+- Except English, extend to 3 languages in which none of the team members have fluency(German, Spanish, French).

 ## Group Members